Narjes-b/InfrastructureConfiguration/README.md

 3) We leverage another machine learning model that predicts the configurtion category of a conifguration file.
 Our model achived a weighted AUC median of 98%
 4) We also investigate the minimum amount of requried labeled documents in order to achieve an acceptable performance.

-To use our models, type the following code:
+To use our models, type the following code:<br />
     `#load the model.`<br />
     `#loaded_model = pickle.load(open(ModelPath, 'rb'))`<br />
     `#result = loaded_model.score(X_test, y_test)`<br />